 This is not so much a litany of unrequited love as of a wholly pledged but unplaced love.
 So simply written, its complexity is revealed in the parallel responses felt by the reader.

 Who is Emma?

-Following are excerpts from Love Poems about Emma.
+The following are excerpts from Love Poems About Emma.
 They are snippets chosen to help show the pain.

-feel so awkward that I cant even say hello.
+I feel so awkward that I can't even say hello.

 Hiding My Love